rjrodger/gubu/README.md

 shape({ b: { x: 1 } }) // b must be a string
 ```

+Using the [Value](#value-builder) shape builder in this automatically
+makes the object open, but constrains the values that can be used for
+non-explicit properties.

 The general shape can be any valid shape:

 ```
 const { Required, Value } = Gubu

 let shape = Gubu({
   people: Required({}).Value({ name: String, age: Number }) })